Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And if you're hiking with a doggie friend, be aware that the only way they can dump excess heat is to pant - which makes them thirsty, which means you've got to carry water (or have them carry water) to replace what's lost in the drool.

-Full disclosure: I don't wear antiperspirant or deodorant when I hike, because I want to capitalize on the ability of my sweat to carry away impurities and toxins and to clean out my pores.
+I don't wear antiperspirant or deodorant when I hike, because I want to capitalize on the ability of my sweat to carry away impurities and toxins and to clean out my pores.

 • Working up a good sweat is an age old cleansing technique!

-An additional benefit of your muscular contractions during a hike: it gets the lymphatic system moving, another way to purify the blood and allow toxins to flow out of the skin pores where they can be flushed away when you shower or swim.
+That's another way to purify the blood and allow toxins to flow out of the skin pores where they can be flushed away when you shower or swim.

 Are you offended by body odor?